rafgraph/react-interactive/README.md

   }}
   keyActive={{ color: 'yellow' }}

->Interactive link with separate styles for each interaction type</Interactive>
+>Interactive link with separate styles for each type of interaction</Interactive>
 ```

 #### Installing `react-interactive`